-After making enquiries and considering all the factors mentioned above and the strong cash position held by the Trust, the directors have a reasonable expectation that the services provided by GOSH will continue to be provided by the public sector for the foreseeable future.
-For this reason, the directors have adopted the going concern basis in preparing the accounts, following the definition of going concern in the public sector adopted by HM Treasury's Financial Reporting Manual.
+After making enquiries and considering all the factors mentioned above and the strong cash position held by the Trust, the directors have a reasonable expectation that the services provided by GOSH will continue to be provided for the foreseeable future.
+For this reason, the directors have adopted the going concern basis in preparing the accounts, following the definition of going concern in the public sector adopted by HM Treasury's Financial Reporting

-A summary of our financial position and plans can be found on page X. Full details of our income and expenditure in 2021/22 can be found in the accounts, from page X.
+Full details of our income and expenditure in 2021/22 can be found in the accounts, from page 138.